Cockroach: Description

-Most species of cockroach are about the size of a thumbnail, but several species are larger.
+Most species of cockroach are about the size of a thumbnail, but several species are notably larger.
 The world's heaviest cockroach is the Australian giant burrowing cockroach Macropanesthia rhinoceros, which can reach 8 cm in length and weigh up to 35 g.
 Comparable in size is the Central American giant cockroach Blaberus giganteus.
 The longest cockroach species is Megaloblatta longipennis, which can reach 97 mm in length and 45 mm across.
 A Central and South American species, Megaloblatta blaberoides, has the largest wingspan of up to 185 mm.
 At the other end of the size scale, Attaphila cockroaches that live with leaf-cutter ants include some of the world's smallest species, growing to about 3.5 mm in length.

 Cockroaches are generalized insects with few special adaptations, and may be among the most primitive living Neopteran insects.
 They have a relatively small head and a broad, flattened body, and most species are reddish-brown to dark brown.
 They have large compound eyes, two ocelli, and long, flexible antennae.
 The mouthparts are on the underside of the head and include generalized chewing mandibles, salivary glands and various touch and taste receptors.

 The body is divided into a thorax of three segments and a ten-segmented abdomen.
 The external surface has a tough exoskeleton which contains calcium carbonate; this protects the inner organs and provides attachment to muscles.
 This external exoskeleton is coated with wax to repel water.
 The wings are attached to the second and third thoracic segments.
 The tegmina, or first pair of wings, are tough and protective; these lay as a shield on top of the membranous hind wings, which are used in flight.
 All four wings have branching longitudinal veins, as well as multiple cross-veins.

 The three pairs of legs are sturdy, with large coxae and five claws each.
 They are attached to each of the three thoracic segments.
 Of these, the front legs are the shortest and the hind legs the longest, providing the main propulsive power when the insect runs.
 The spines on the legs were earlier considered to be sensory, but observations of the insect's gait on sand and wire meshes have demonstrated that they help in locomotion on difficult terrain.
 The structures have been used as inspiration for robotic legs.

 The abdomen has ten segments, each having a pair of spiracles for respiration.
 In addition to the spiracles, the final segment consists of a pair of cerci, a pair of anal styles, the anus and the external genitalia.
 Males have an aedeagus through which they secrete sperm during copulation, while females have spermatheca for storing sperm and an ovipositor through which the oothecae are laid.